Jacob Neestrup: Copenhagen

-On 20 September 2022, he was announced as new manager of F.C.
-Copenhagen following the sacking of Jess Thorup.

-Despite being placed 9th out of 12 and being 10 points off 1st place when he took over, Neestrup still eventually guided them to win the Danish Superliga and the Danish Cup.
+On 20 September 2022, Neestrup was announced as the new manager of Copenhagen following the sacking of Jess Thorup.
+Despite being placed ninth out of 12, and being ten points off first place when he took over, Neestrup still eventually guided the club to win the Danish Superliga and the Danish Cup.
 On 12 December 2023, he guided them to the knockout stages of the Champions League, being placed second in a group with Bayern Munich, Galatasaray and Manchester United.